nategeier/resume-nate/README.md

 The original Systems

 **[International Market Center](http://iamimc.com/)
 IMC is the world's largest operator of premier showroom space for the furnishings, home décor and gift industries.

-**[The Cosmopolitan of Las Vegas](http://costaronline.com/) The only system w built still all in Flash.
+**[The Cosmopolitan of Las Vegas](http://costaronline.com/) The only system still built all in Flash.
 We pushed the client to move to HTML5 but still request using ie8 as their main browser.

 ## Education:
 University of Oregon, BA Journalism September June 2008